Redeem-Grimm-Satoshi/Distributed-Temperature-Monitoring-With-Cassandra/README.md

 </div>

-# Distributed Systems Demo with Apache Cassandra & 2 Raspberry Pis
+# Distributed Data Systems Demo with Apache Cassandra & 2 Raspberry Pis

 ## 📌 Overview
-The goal of this project is to **demonstrate core distributed systems principles** -
+The goal of this project is to **demonstrate core distributed data systems principles** -
 **replication, fault tolerance, eventual consistency, and observability** - using a **minimal but realistic setup**.

 Rather than relying on large cloud infrastructure, this system uses **two Raspberry Pis**, a real sensor, and a production-grade distributed database to show how **real-world distributed systems behave under normal operation and failure conditions**.